Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/downloaded_file.png)

-4 Finally the file is downloaded to your computer, and now you can make the changes to it.
+4 Finally the file is downloaded to your computer (in Google Chrome you will see the file at the bottom of the browser), and now you can make the changes to it.

 ### <a id="Setting_up_KPI_queries"></a>Setting up KPI queries ##